Annie Sloan Chalk Florence

 - Additional Container – One with a lid in case you have a leftover glaze.

-Prep the set simply by taking a Lysol wipe and cleaning them.
+Simply prep by taking a Lysol wipe and cleaning them.
 Thankful this set was taken care of and pretty clean.
 If you find a piece of furniture with some extra crud (technical term..
 LOL) on them especially a heavy coat of furniture polish.
 I would recommend using a TSP heavy-duty Cleaner to clean them up.
-Just follow the directions on the box to create the cleaner and go over the piece.
+Just follow the directions on the box to create the cleaner and go over the vintage french provincial nightstand with drawers.

 Okay, that’s it for prepping… Let the fun begin!!!

-Apply two coats of the Annie Sloan Florence Chalk Paint in Florence.
-You should now have a really pretty teal color.
+Apply two coats of the Annie Sloan Florence Chalk Paint to french provincial nightstand.
+You should now have a really pretty teal green painted furniture color.
 Which is a fabulous color you may want to stop here.
-However, keep going if you want green chalk paint.
+However, keep going if you want the chalk paint dark green furniture paint.

 Step 3: Make the Glaze Out Of Dark Wax